-"Control shares" are shares of stock of the corporation that, when aggregated with other shares controlled by the stockholder, entitle the person to exercise voting power in electing directors within any of the following ranges of voting power: (1) one-tenth or more, but less than one-third of all voting power; (2) one-third or more, but less than a majority of all voting power; or (3) a majority or more of all voting power (§3-701(d)(1)).
-Control shares include shares only to the extent that the "acquiring person," following the acquisition of shares, is entitled to exercise voting power in electing directors within any of the foregoing levels of voting power for which stockholder approval has not been obtained (§3-701(d)(2)).
-An "acquiring person" is a person who makes or proposes to make a "control share acquisition" (§3-701(b)), which is defined as the direct or indirect acquisition of ownership or control of "control shares"
+"Control shares" are shares of stock of the corporation that, when aggregated with other shares controlled by the stockholder, entitle the person to exercise voting power in electing directors within any of the following ranges of voting power: (1) one-tenth or more, but less than one-third of all voting power; (2) one-third or more, but less than a majority of all voting power; or (3) a majority or more of all voting power (\$3-701(e)(1)).
+Control shares include (1) shares only to the extent that the "acquiring person," following the acquisition of shares, is entitled to exercise voting power in electing directors within any of the foregoing levels of voting power for which stockholder approval has not been obtained and (2) shares of stock acquired within any of the foregoing three ranges even if the "initial shares acquired with the applicable range . . . were excluded from a control share acquisition." (\$3-701(e)(2).)
+An "acquiring person" is a person who makes or proposes to make a "control share acquisition" (\$3-701(e)(1)).
+Shares acquired within a 90-day period or pursuant to a plan to make a control share acquisition are considered to have been acquired in the same acquisition (\$3-702(e)(1)).

-(§3-701(e)(1)).
-Shares acquired within a 90-day period or pursuant to a plan to make a control share acquisition are considered to have been acquired in the same acquisition (§3-702(e)(1)).
+Control share acquisitions do not include the acquisition of shares: (1) before November 4, 1988; (2) under a contract made before November 4, 1988; (3) under the laws of descent and distribution; (4) in satisfaction of a pledge or other security interest created in good faith and not for the purpose of circumventing the statute; (5) in a merger, consolidation or share exchange to which the corporation is a party; (6) within one-tenth or more but less than one-fifth of all voting power of outstanding shares of stock of the corporation before June 1, 2000; (7) at a time when the corporation is not subject to the statute; or (8) under a contract made at a time when the corporation is not subject to the statute (§3-701(d)).

-Control share acquisitions do not include acquisitions of shares: (1) before November 4, 1988; (2) under a contract made before November 4, 1988; (3) under the laws of descent and distribution; (4) in satisfaction of a pledge or other security interest created in good faith and not for the purpose of circumventing the statute; (5) in a merger, consolidation or share exchange if the corporation is a party to the merger, consolidation or share exchange; or (6) within one-tenth or more but less than one-fifth of all voting power of outstanding shares of stock of the corporation before June 1, 2000 (§3-701(e)(2)).
+The following corporations are exempt from the law: (1) a close corporation; (2) a corporation with fewer than 100 beneficial stockholders; (3) a corporation registered under the

-The following corporations are exempt from the law: (1) a close corporation; (2) a corporation with fewer than 100 beneficial stockholders; (3) a corporation registered under the 1940 Act as an open-end investment company; or (4) a corporation registered under the 1940 Act as a closed-end investment company unless its board of directors adopts a resolution to be subject to the Control Share Acquisition Act on or after June 1, 2000.
+1940 Act as an open-end investment company; or (4) a corporation registered under the 1940 Act as a closed-end investment company unless its board of directors adopts a resolution to be subject to the Control Share Acquisition Act on or after June 1, 2000.
 However, the resolution will not be effective with respect to any person who became a holder of control shares before the time that the resolution is adopted (§3-702(c)).

-The Control Share Acquisition Act does not apply to the voting rights of shares of stock if the acquisition of the shares, specifically or generally, has been approved or exempted by a provision contained in the charter or bylaws and adopted at any time before the acquisition of the shares (§3-702(b)).
+The Control Share Acquisition Act does not apply to the voting rights of shares of stock if the acquisition of the shares, specifically or generally, has been approved or exempted by a provision contained in the charter or bylaws and adopted at any time before the acquisition of control shares (§3-702(b)).